-- 4.6 The adopted development plan consists of the Wrexham Unitary Development Plan (UDP), which was adopted on the 14th February 2005.
-Table 4.2 provides a summary of local planning policy which is of relevance to the proposed development. - 4.7 In addition to the UDP, there are Supplementary Planning Guidance Notes (SPG) which provide guidance on the design of development within the county. - 4.8 Wrexham County Borough Council are in the process of preparing a Local Development Plan, and this has been to examination in summer 2019 and therefore is anticipated to be adopted in 2020.
-The Deposit plan policies support the provision of well sited community services and open space and the Council are committed to their delivery to meet the shortfall through commuted sums to provide the right level of facilities in the right place. - 4.9 Other relevant adopted local guidance is contained within the following Guidance Notes: - Guidance Note No 6 Access to and use of buildings (2005); - Guidance Note No 7 Landscape and Development (2003); - Guidance Note No 16 Parking Standards (2011); - Guidance Note No 17 Trees in Development (2011); - Guidance Note No 23 Development of Sites with Land Contamination (2013); - Guidance Note No 24 Designing Out Crime (2003); - Guidance Note No 26 Landscape and Industrial Developments (2003); - Guidance Note No 27 Developer Contributions to Schools (2010); - Guidance Note No 31 The Welsh Language and Welsh Communities (2011); - Guidance Note No 32 Biodiversity & Development (2011).
+- 4.6 The adopted development plan consists of the Wrexham Unitary Development Plan 1996-2011 (UDP), which was adopted on the 14th February 2005.
+Table 4.2 provides a summary of local planning policy which is of relevance to the proposed development. - 4.7 In addition to the UDP, there are Local Planning Guidance Notes (LPG) which expand on the planning policies within the UDP and provide guidance on the design of development within the County. - 4.8 Wrexham County Borough Council are in the process of preparing a Local Development Plan, but this has yet to be adopted and the development plan for the area remains the UDP.
+It is noted however that the LDP Deposit Plan policies support the provision of well sited community services and open space, and the Council are committed to their delivery to meet the shortfall through commuted sums to provide the right level of facilities in the right place.

+- 4.9 Other relevant adopted local guidance is contained within the following Local Planning Guidance Notes: - Guidance Note No 6 Access to and use of buildings (2004) - Guidance Note No 7 Landscape and Development (2003) - Guidance Note No 16 Parking Standards (2018) - Guidance Note No 17 Trees in Development (2012) - Guidance Note No 23 Development of Sites with Land Contamination (2013) - Guidance Note No 24 Designing Out Crime (2003) - Guidance Note No 26 Landscape and Industrial Developments (2003) - Guidance Note No 27 Developer Contributions to Schools (2018) - Guidance Note No 30 Design (2009) - Guidance Note No 31 The Welsh Language and Welsh Communities (2011) - Guidance Note No 32 Biodiversity & Development (2011) - 4.10 The Council has also produced a Tree and Woodland Strategy (2005).